When researching legislative intent, you may need to examine a wide range of documents:

 On rare occasions, statements of legislative intent will be recorded into the House and the Senate Journals.
 Individuals who are compiling legislative intent should always check the House and Senate Journals rather than relying on a bill's actions to signal such a statement.
 In recent sessions, care has been taken to include references to statements of legislative intent in the list of actions on a bill, or bill history.
 Prior to the 75th Legislature, however, statements of intent were inconsistently reflected in the actions.

 If a bill's caption shows that it was a "nonsubstantive" revision, correction, or addition, this indicates the bill was part of the Texas Legislative Council's Statutory Revision Program.
 The Council is required by Texas Government Code, Section 323.007 to carry out a complete nonsubstantive revision of the Texas Statutes but "may not alter the sense, meaning, or effect of the statute" (Texas Government Code, Section 323.007).
 If you are researching a nonsubstantive revision, there may be brief bill analyses available through the Legislative Reference Library, but you may need to review the statute's Prior Laws and research an earlier bill.
-For further information, see Section 8.09, Continuing Statutory Revision Program, in the Texas Legislative Council Drafting Manual (Texas Legislative Council, October 2000).
+For further information, see Section 8.09, Continuing Statutory Revision Program, in the Texas Legislative Council Drafting Manual.

 You can find the revisor's reports and related legislation by Texas Legislative Council on our Texas Law Time Line.
 The reports contain the Source Law, Revised Law, and may contain a Revisor's Note describing the change.